 What They Found

 The Coalition for Better Ads does not set their standards lightly.
 For their Initial Better Ad Standards they conducted a multi-phase research project involving more than 25,000 consumers.
-They surveyed these consumers, enquiring about their ad preferences for both desktop and mobile browsing.
+They surveyed these consumers, enquiring about visitor ad preferences for both desktop and mobile browsing.
 They also experimented with different types of ads for desktop and mobile devices to get a sense for which ad types would provide users with the best experience, and which ad types were the least tolerated.

 The results of the research inform the Initial Better Ad Standards, complete with guidelines and better ads examples.
 In short, they’ve determined what is likely to drive a user to download and install an adblocker, and recommend that ad developers avoid those tactics.
 These “bad ads” may be considered intrusive advertising, and include the following for desktop and mobile: